zero-jim/Sign-Language-Recognition/README.md

 # Sign-Language-Recognition
-My ndergraduation research works are in this repository.
+My undergraduation research works are in this repository.

 Works on American Sign Language Recognition is in the "ASL..." folder.